zuora/sdk-java-samples/README.md

 String ENDPOINT = "{ENDPOINT_BASE}";
 ZuoraClient zuoraClient = new ZuoraClient(CLIENT_ID, CLIENT_SECRET, ENDPOINT);
 ```
-To protect your tenant from unauthorized access be sure not to share these credentials (your secret API keys) in publicly accessible areas such as GitHub or client-side code.
+To protect your tenant from unauthorized access be sure not to share these credentials in publicly accessible areas such as GitHub or client-side code.

 <hr />